 Ultimately, the gods delivered their verdict.
 Those whose hearts weighed heavily in the balance were deemed impure and sentenced to various punishments: enduring eternal hunger and thirst, being burnt while crossing a lake, or consumed by a wild beast in a cauldron.

 The justified, however, had reason to celebrate.
 “Though lying on earth, I am not dead in the West, for I am an honored Spirit for eternity,” as expressed in a formula from the Book of the Dead.
 Before them unfolded the paradise of the ancient Egyptians.

 Work in the Hereafter

-At the bottom was inscribed a formula from the Book of the Dead: “Formula for ushabti s to do work in the Necropolis.
-Osiris [name of the deceased] justified has to say: Oh ushabti!
-Osiris [name of the deceased] justified to carry out any work to be carried out in the Necropolis… Say “I am here” when you are called “.
+Each figurine had crossed arms and held farming tools in hand.
+Inscribed at the base was a formula from the Book of the Dead: “Formula for ushabtis to perform work in the Necropolis.
+Osiris [name of the deceased], justified, commands: Oh ushabti!
+Osiris [name of the deceased], justified, to perform any duty to be done in the Necropolis… Respond with ‘Here I am’ when you are called upon.”

 One final concern for the departed was the preservation of their body.
 Mummification helped in its preservation, but the aid of magic was also sought.

 Hence, it was common for the bandages enveloping the mummy to bear inscriptions of formula 154 from the Book, preventing decomposition: